rhythmcreative/wifi-diagnostics/README.md

  ╚══╝╚══╝ ╚═╝╚═╝     ╚═╝    ╚═╝  ╚═╝╚══════╝╚═╝     ╚═╝  ╚═╝╚═╝╚═╝  ╚═╝╚══════╝
 ```

 Hey there!
 Tired of WiFi problems?
-We've got you covered!
+I've got you covered!
 This tool makes fixing your WiFi as easy as making a cup of coffee. ☕

 </div>